Demonstrating Analog Inference on the BrainScaleS-2 Mobile System: The BrainScaleS-2 Mobile System

 The right side of \cref{fig:hicann_layout} shows a layout drawing of the \gls{asic}.
 The embedded processors are highlighted by the yellow rectangles.
 The red frame depicts one of the four identical quadrants of the analog core.
-The left side of the figures illustrates the neuromorphic processing loop through the analog cores, together with the arrangement of neurons and synapses within the quadrants.
-In the inference experiment, the flow of data is as follows: first, weight data is written into the synapse array via the wide datapaths from the embedded processors.
-The neurons are configured as linear integrators without any long-term internal dynamics.
-This is done by setting the appropriate bias values in the analog parameter memories~\citep{hock13analogmemory}.
-Inference calculation starts when the network logic transmits the events it has received from the \gls{fpga} to the center event routing logic.
-All neurons are reset to an initial membrane value before the arrival of the first event of the input vector of a vector-matrix multiplication.
-The event router distributes the events to the synapse drivers, which in turn transmit them into the synapse array.
+The left side of the figure illustrates the neuromorphic processing loop through the system, together with the arrangement of neurons and synapses within a quadrant.

+In \gls{cdnn} experiments, as used for the \gls{ecg} classification showcased in \cref{sec:ecg-classification}, the dataflow is as follows: Initially, the synapse matrix is filled with weight data and the neuron circuits are configured as linear integrators without any long-term internal dynamics.
+All neurons are reset to an initial membrane value $V_\text{reset}$ before the arrival of the first component of the input vector.
+Inference calculation starts when the digital core logic transmits the events it has received from the \gls{fpga} to the real-time event router.
+They are then distributed to synapse drivers, which in turn transmit them into the synapse array.

-To perform the analog multiplication, the events are converted from binary coding to a pulse length representation. \Cref{fig:synapse} illustrates the principle of analog computation used for the vector-matrix multiplication.
-The synapses produce a current proportional to their stored weights $\omega_x$ for the duration of the input signal they receive from the synapse drivers $\Delta t$, thereby performing an analog multiplication of the pulse length representing the input rate value with their stored weights.
+\Cref{fig:synapse} illustrates the principle of analog computation used for the \gls{vmm}: To perform the analog multiplication, the events are converted from \SI{5}{\bit} binary coding to a pulse length representation.
+Each synapse produces a current proportional to its \SI{6}{\bit} stored weights $\omega_x$ for the duration of the input signal they receive from the synapse drivers $\Delta t$, thereby performing an analog multiplication.
 The input line of the neuron subsequently receives the sum of all output currents generated by the synapses within a vertical column.
-For reasons of printing space the column is shown horizontally in the figure.
+A transconductance amplifier in each neuron generates a current equivalent to the charge received from the synapses.
+Each column's current is integrated on the membrane capacitance of its associated neuron circuit.
+Each neuron has two separate inputs for excitatory (A) and inhibitory (B) synaptic inputs.
+For the inference calculation, they are used to represent positive and negative weight values.
+For reasons of printing space, the column is shown horizontally in the figure.
+For up to \num{65536} signed matrix elements, this operation is carried out in parallel within the analog core.